-The federal government established the Forest Legacy Program (FLP) with the intent to partner with state agencies to protect important forestlands under threat of conversion to other uses.
-This USDA Forest Service program uses federal grant funding to support state efforts to identify and protect important private forest tracts threatened by conversion to non-forest uses.
+The federal government established the Forest Legacy Program (FLP) at the USDA Forest Service with the intent to partner with state agencies to protect important forestlands under threat of conversion to other uses.
+The FLP program uses federal grant funding to support state efforts to identify and protect important private forest tracts threatened by conversion to non-forest uses.

-FLP funding helps states purchase land or conservation easements to protect forestlands that provide public benefits, including sustainable forest resources, clean water and air, wildlife habitat, and forested scenic views, as well as protect sensitive sites and essential habitat for threatened and endangered species.
+FLP federal funding facilitates the fee simple purchase of land or the encumbrance of conservation easements to protect forestlands that provide public benefits, including sustainable forest resources, clean water and air, wildlife habitat, and forested scenic views, as well as protect sensitive sites and essential habitat for threatened and endangered species.

 If you are interested in the Forest Legacy Program, read the information below in detail, and if you’d like to apply, e-mail the Forestland Conservation Program.